wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Steps**

 -   Tap on Choose a file on the Media Placeholder or edit button in the toolbar.
--   Tap option ‘Choose from device’ and choose an file.
+-   Tap option ‘Choose from device’ and choose a file.
 -   While the upload is in progress tap on the File Block.

 **Expected Behavior**